 America’s Favorite Vacation Spots: Our National Parks

-A century ago, the United States embarked on an unprecedented journey: the creation of the national park system.
+A century and a half ago, the United States embarked on an unprecedented journey: the creation of the national park system.
 On August 25, 1916, President Woodrow Wilson signed into law The Organic Act, legislation that established the National Park Service.
 The new agency was created to “promote and regulate the use of the federal areas known as national parks, monuments, and reservations.”
 It was the legal endorsement of a profound national vision; some places don’t need civilization as much as civilization needs those places.

 Every summer people stream to our national parks for the scenery, history, and activity.
 July and August bring a crush of families to nearly every park.
 They go to look, to learn, and to sample from some of the best vacation bargains in America.

 Americans “get it” when it comes to our national parks: In 2019 (the most recent data for this writing), there were 327,500,000 recreational visits to the 405 properties managed by the National Park Service.
 That same year, there were tens of millions of overnight stays of all kinds (lodges, cabins, RVs, boats, and back- packers) in these properties.
 We come; we go, we stay, and play.

 The National Park Service grew from a fledgling unit of former soldiers who became the rangers at Yellowstone National Park.
 It’s now an organization of dedicated and earnestly helpful people of many different backgrounds.
 There are approximately 22,000 diverse professionals who work as permanent, temporary, and seasonal employees.
 For most of these folks, it is a calling not a job.